sifzerda/hmap/README.md

 4. Push to the Branch (git push origin feature/NewFeature)
 5. Open a Pull Request

-## 9. Authors and acknowledgment
+## 9. Authors and acknowledgment 👻

 The author acknowledges and credits those who have contributed to this project, including:

 -	https://git.bootcampcontent.com/Monash-University/MONU-VIRT-FSF-PT-11-2023-U-LOLC
--	Chee Ho Tai
--	Pranita Shrestha
--	Phil Loy
 -   Chat GPT and the Xpert Learning Assistant
+-   Horror logo animation from https://codepen.io/chasebank/pen/qZNLyx

-## 10. License
+## 10. License 🦇

 Distributed under the MIT License.
 See LICENSE.txt for more information.

-## 11. Project status
+## 11. Project status 💀

 This project is completed.